microcks/microcks.io/content/blog/why-microcks.md

 Our second concern - and thus the reason for starting Microcks - was about scaling the practice of mocking and contract testing.
 When things are growing up and you want to apply those practices in many applications or at a large organization level, you start encountering many new issues !
 Since we have entered a cloud-native era where APIs, microservices and event-driven architecture are all the rage, the growth and troubles are now a reality.

-From our experience, the following questions arise very rapidly :
+From our experience, the following questions arose very rapidly :

-* How to share the contract and mock definitions so that everyone uses the same set of definitions for the same APIs ?
+* How to share contracts and mock definitions so that everyone uses the same set of definitions for the same APIs ?
 * How to limit the resources dedicated to mocking ?
 If everybody is popping dedicated services for mocking, you could have **a lot of resources used just** for mocking,
 * How to keep everything up-to-date and in sync, avoiding spending time refreshing definitions in different places ?
 * How to embrace the diversity of technologies ?
 Conciliating green-field APIs and the legacy WebServices we usually build our new API on top ...